imkailey/JRNL/live.md

 - A lot of de facto power
 - President had a huge power legislatively and executively
 - President head of council of state
-  - acted for shengo between sessions
+  - acted for Shengo between sessions
-- principles of democratic centralism meant shengo just rubber stamped things from the politburo and WPE
+- principles of democratic centralism meant Shengo just rubber stamped things from the politburo and WPE
 - EPDRF dissolved pdre and replaced it with the transitional government of Ethiopia (TGE)

 ## Transitional Government of Ethiopia (TGE)